Crop Protection & Seed Health

-Being Head of Plant Quarantine Unit, he liaises with the National Plant Protection Organization for the smooth exchange of germplasm and breeding material of ICRISAT mandate crops.
-He is the recipient of ICRISAT Science Award (2014) for Outstanding Partnership and his scientific contributions includes – monitoring virulence spectrum of pearl millet pathogens; development of PCR-compatible markers and their use in genetic diversity assessment of plant pathogens, and mapping of avirulence genes; elucidating molecular basis of host-pathogen interaction; identification and utilization of resistance sources for disease management; capacity building of NARS from India and Africa.
-He served as Vice-President of Plant Protection Association of India during 2014-15 and is a member of International and National societies including American Phytopathological Society.
-Rajan has published more than 60 research papers in reputed journals and is Chief Editor of the Indian Journal of Plant Protection.
+Dr Sharma liaises with the National Plant Protection Organization for the smooth exchange of germplasm and breeding material of ICRISAT mandate crops.
+He is the recipient of ICRISAT Science Award (2014 and 2019) for Outstanding Partnership and International Plant Protection Congress Award for Scientific Achievements (2019) presented by International Association for the Plant Protection Sciences (IAPPS).
+Dr Sharma served as Vice-President of Plant Protection Association of India during 2014-15 and is a member of several international and national societies, including the American Phytopathological Society.
+He has published more than 100 research papers and book chapters, and served as Chief Editor of the Indian Journal of Plant Protection during 2016-18.

 Google Scholar: http://scholar.google.co.in/citations?user=cTYTILcAAAAJ&hl=en